zodb/relstorage/docs/db-specific-options.rst

     pg8000
      A pure-Python driver suitable for use with gevent.
 Works on all supported platforms.

-     .. note:: pg8000 requires PostgreSQL 9.4 or above for BLOB support.

 dsn
     Specifies the data source name for connecting to PostgreSQL.